-The following Special Provisions and Assurances apply to all projects funded under Public Law 109-270, the "Carl D. Perkins Career and Technical Education Improvement Act of 2006" (Perkins IV).
+The following Special Provisions and Assurances apply to all projects funded under the Perkins Act.

-14.1 DESK REVIEWS
+14.1 DESK REVIEW

-General ledgers, travel receipts, purchase orders, invoices, Time and Effort reports or Certification Statements, subgrants, subcontracts or other expense documentation supporting each budget line item shall be provided upon request for review.
+General ledgers, travel receipts, purchase orders, invoices, Time and Effort reports or Certification Statements, subgrants, subcontracts or other expense documentation supporting each budget line item shall be provided upon request for review..

-For the subgrant and subcontracts, review will ensure the following were included on each subgrant or subcontract:
+For the sub-grant and subcontracts, review will ensure the following were included on each sub-grant or subcontract:

-- 1. CFDA# 84.048A and reference to "Perkins Leadership Grant Program" need to be stated on the subgrant/subcontract
+- 1. "CFDA# 84.048A and reference to "Perkins Leadership Grant Program"

-- 2. Requirement to comply with Federal law and regulations.
+- 2. Requirement to comply with Federal law and regulations

 - 3. Suspension and Debarment verification

 - 4. Services to be Performed

 - 5. Deliverables

 - 6. Due Dates

 - 7. Amount of Award

 - 8. Time Period of Award